400 Mawozo: Kidnappings

 On 16 October 2021, 17 Christian missionaries from the Ohio-based Christian Aid Ministries were abducted by 400 Mawozo.
-Typically, after a kidnapping, the gang makes a demand for a ransom.
-In a previous kidnapping, in April 2021, the group demanded $1 million apiece for the release of Catholic missionaries.
+Typically, after a kidnapping the gang makes a demand for a ransom.
+In a previous kidnapping in April 2021, the group demanded $1 million apiece for the release of Catholic missionaries.
+On 16 December the Haitian justice minister announced that all the captives had been freed.
+Later it was found out that they had escaped.
+Several of the captives had been freed in earlier weeks.